I do not guarantee that you will catch fish. No guide can.

 I guarantee that you will get your money's worth when it comes to amount of time spent on the water.
 I no longer do two trips a day.

 Your total satisfaction is my goal.
-Becoming a repeat customer and referring me to your friends is my bread and butter and I know you must be satisfied for that to happen.
+Becoming a repeat customer and referring me to your family and friends is crucial.

 All I ask is that you question which ever guide you choose and make sure you know what your trip will include.
 Or not include.